IQSS/datafest/02_Github_Desktop.md

 output: html_document
 ---

->> NOTE: Materials used in these lessons are derived/adapted from [Daniel van Strien's "An Introduction to Version Control Using GitHub Desktop," Programming Historian, (17 June 2016)](http://programminghistorian.org/lessons/getting-started-with-github-desktop) and from [Software Carpentry instructional material](https://swcarpentry.github.io/git-novice/).
-Licensing information available at the bottom of this page.

 ## Getting Started with Git using a GUI (Graphical User Interface)

 There are several options available that enable the use of Git and Github without the command line interface (UNIX/Linux).
 Two examples for this are [GitHub Desktop](https://desktop.github.com/) and [GitKraken](www.gitkraken.com); these offer a Graphical User Interface (GUI) to easily start using Version Control.
 Though there are advantages to using the command line version of Git in the long run, a GUI is a great place to start.